Tillered Docs

 shellShell type: bash, zsh, or fish

-# Add to ~/.bashrc
+# Bash: add to ~/.bashrc

 source <(arctic completion bash)

-# Add to ~/.zshrc
+# Zsh: add to ~/.zshrc

 source <(arctic completion zsh)

-# Save to Fish completions directory
+# Fish: save to the completions directory

 arctic completion fish > ~/.config/fish/completions/arctic.fish